OctopusDeploy/blog/blog/2017-11/octopus-v4-angular-to-react/index.md

 Originally, Octopus 2.0 was written with Bootstrap 2.3.2 base with custom Octopus CSS layered on top (and at times, even inside the bootstrap styles!).
 In `3.0` a new custom design was added to the mix, right in between an updated version Bootstrap and the custom Octopus styles.
 Like adding a new 2nd floor to a building, sure its doable but there are going to be a lot of pipes and wires that need to line up _just right_.
 On top of all that were additional styles provided for various components like [Angular UI](https://angular-ui.github.io/bootstrap/), [select2](https://select2.org/) etc. That is more than 3 different design structures interacting with (and against) each other.
 I'm not going to add the [Family Guy CSS GIF](https://imgur.com/gallery/Q3cUg29) that im sure we have all seen, but just say that the emergence of `!important` all through your css is usually a sign that something is wrong.
 Our build process even needed to split up the concatenated css files in order to get around IE's limitation on a [maximum of 4095 rules per stylesheet!](https://blogs.msdn.microsoft.com/ieinternals/2011/05/14/stylesheet-limits-in-internet-explorer/) With the goal to provide a [fresh new design](../2017-10/octopus-v4-uxui.md) to improve useability, a full site-wide rebuild felt like in many ways the most reasonable solution.

 ![Something important](something-important.png "width=500")

-These styles must be really important!
-(Ok, this is a particular bad example)
+_These styles must be really important!
+(Ok, this is a particularly bad example)_

 ## Still... why React? ##
 With the Angular 1.4 version of our portal clearly outgrowing itself it was decided that to better scale for the future, both in terms of ease of development and performance for the end user, rebuilding the front end was critical.
 Going from Angular 1.x to 2.0 would be seen as almost a full rewrite so what better opportunity to evaluate what other options were available.